yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/05-making-the-style-configurable/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/tutorial-style-implementation-edge/05-making-the-style-configurable/).

 Frequently, the visualized edges differ in visual properties like color, dash-style, or thickness, while looking generally the same.
-In this case, the style can define properties that let you configure certain details of the visualization, while using the same edge style class.
+In this case, the style can define properties that let you configure certain details of the visualization while using the same edge style class.

 In this example, we add a `distance` property to the style, that defines the gap between the parallel paths.
 For this purpose, we add a constructor-defined property without an explicit getter or setter.

 ```
-constructor(public distance = 1) {
+constructor(distance = 1) {
   super()
+  this.distance = distance
 }
 ```